sifulony/Snake-Game/README.md

 # 🐍 Snake Game 🐍

-A classic 🐍Snake Game🐍 implemented using HTML, CSS, and JavaScript.
-Try to guide the snake to eat the food and grow longer while avoiding collisions with the walls and itself.
+A classic 🐍 Snake Game 🐍 implemented using HTML, CSS, and JavaScript.
+Guide the snake to eat the food and grow longer while avoiding collisions with the walls and itself.

 [![GitHub License](https://img.shields.io/github/license/sifulony/Snake-Game?style=flat-square)](https://opensource.org/licenses/GPL-3.0)